orunco/MegaLCS/README.md

 The project currently uses C# as the primary development language for ease of development and debugging.

 - .NET 8+
-- Silk.NET.OpenCL 2.22.0
+- Silk.NET.OpenCL 2.22.0 (MIT LICENSE)
-- Maybe One Powerful GPU device
+- A powerful  OpenCL-compatible(GPU) device

 ## TODO